mithunshanbhag/mithunshanbhag.github.io/_posts/2020-05-20-msbuild2020-announcements.md

 ## Azure Monitor: Tons of Announcements

-@todo
+The Azure Monitor team had way too many awesome announcements!
+Below are some of the ones that caught my eye.

 _____

+## Azure Functions

-## Azure Functions: Official PowerShell Module
+#### Official PowerShell module

 There's now an official PowerShell module `AZ.Functions` to manage Azure Functions.
 You can [download it from the PowerShell gallery](https://www.powershellgallery.com/packages/Az.Functions/1.0.0) or just run `Install-Module -Name Az.Functions` in a PS console.

 _____

-## Azure Private Link: Support for Multiple Services
+## Azure Private Link

+#### Support for multiple services

 Azure Private Link is now available for multiple Azure services like Event Hubs, Service Bus, Container Registry, Event Grid and Cognitive Search.